 Evaluating Techniques to Reduce Crab Trap Float Loss in South Carolina

-The South Carolina Department of Natural Resources is evaluating crab trap float rigging designs that may reduce crab trap damage and loss from boat strikes.
+The South Carolina Department of Natural Resources evaluated crab trap float rigging designs that may reduce crab trap damage and loss from boat strikes.

 Project Dates: March 2014 - February 2015